About lung health

 The vaping craze has led to a spate of mysterious lung illnesses and deaths that scientists believe are linked to vaping.

 Evidence is emerging of a possible link between vaping and lung disease.
-The liquids used in e-cigarettes can contain harmful substances that may severely damage lungs.
+The liquids used in e-cigarettes can contain harmful substances, such as volatile organic compounds, heavy metals, and cancer-causing chemicals that may severely damage lungs.

 Several deaths have been reported in the US, and lung disease in patients with a history of e-cigarette use is on the rise.

-Although vaping hasn’t been around as long as smoking, there’s growing evidence that vaping is also harmful for your lungs.
+Although vaping hasn’t been around for as long as smoking, there’s growing evidence that vaping can also harm your lungs.

 Up the exercise